Freedom Cards

 About Freedom Cards

-The Freedom Cards extend this science of freedom into daily practice.
-They are a practical companion for the Practicing Ethical Individualist—one who seeks not only to study The Philosophy of Freedom, but to live it.
-Used for study, reflection, teaching, or daily guidance, the cards transform understanding into experience, turning Steiner’s philosophy into lived ethical individualism.
+The Freedom Cards extend the science of freedom into daily practice.
+They are a practical companion for the Practicing Ethical Individualist who seeks not only to study The Philosophy of Freedom, but to live it.

 Freedom is not merely to be understood—it is to be practiced.
-Through daily engagement with the Freedom Cards, the principles of The Philosophy of Freedom become a living force in thought and deed, awakening you as a true practicing Ethical Individualist.
+Through daily use of the Freedom Cards, the principles of The Philosophy of Freedom become a living practice of Ethical Individualism.

 The Steps to Freedom, presented on the Freedom Cards, form a structured path of inner development—meticulously and faithfully derived from Rudolf Steiner’s The Philosophy of Freedom through three decades of dedicated study and practice.